Ice age: History of research

-In 1829, independently of these debates, the Swiss civil engineer Ignaz Venetz (1788–1859) explained the dispersal of erratic boulders in the Alps, the nearby Jura Mountains, and the North German Plain as being due to huge glaciers.
-When he read his paper before the Swiss Society for Natural Research, most scientists remained sceptical.
-Finally, Venetz convinced his friend Jean de Charpentier.
-Charpentier transformed Venetz's idea into a theory with a glaciation limited to the Alps.
-His thoughts resembled Wahlenberg's theory.
-In fact, both men shared the same volcanistic, or in Charpentier's case rather plutonistic assumptions, about Earth's history.
-In 1834, Charpentier presented his paper before the Swiss Society for Natural Research.
 In the meantime, the German botanist Karl Friedrich Schimper (1803–1867) was studying mosses which were growing on erratic boulders in the alpine upland of Bavaria.
 He began to wonder where such masses of stone had come from.
 During the summer of 1835 he made some excursions to the Bavarian Alps.
 Schimper came to the conclusion that ice must have been the means of transport for the boulders in the alpine upland.
-In the winter of 1835 to 1836 he held some lectures in Munich.
+In the winter of 1835–36 he held some lectures in Munich.
 Schimper then assumed that there must have been global times of obliteration ("Verödungszeiten") with a cold climate and frozen water.
 Schimper spent the summer months of 1836 at Devens, near Bex, in the Swiss Alps with his former university friend Louis Agassiz (1801–1873) and Jean de Charpentier.
 Schimper, Charpentier and possibly Venetz convinced Agassiz that there had been a time of glaciation.
-During the winter of 1836/37, Agassiz and Schimper developed the theory of a sequence of glaciations.
+During the winter of 1836–37, Agassiz and Schimper developed the theory of a sequence of glaciations.
 They mainly drew upon the preceding works of Venetz, Charpentier and on their own fieldwork.
 Agassiz appears to have been already familiar with Bernhardi's paper at that time.
 At the beginning of 1837, Schimper coined the term "ice age" ("Eiszeit") for the period of the glaciers.
 In July 1837 Agassiz presented their synthesis before the annual meeting of the Swiss Society for Natural Research at Neuchâtel.
 The audience was very critical, and some were opposed to the new theory because it contradicted the established opinions on climatic history.
 Most contemporary scientists thought that Earth had been gradually cooling down since its birth as a molten globe.